dominicfraser/CodeceptJSTestExamples/README.md

 This is a repository of examples of customising CodeceptJS tests.
-It is paired with [this article]() (TODO).
+It is paired with [this article](https://codeburst.io/customising-codeceptjs-e2e-tests-1a2bf5f32f51?source=friends_link&sk=767140b587a6efd9d71f9e06c5dc3c4b).
 Each example has a different test command:

 ### Pause Example
 ```